 However, its contribution to LV volume is governed by the heart rate and the structure of the AV valves.
-During tachycardia, diastasis is shortened, and atrial contribution can become significant, especially if it occurs immediately after the rapid filling phase when the AV pressure gradient is maximal.
-Thus atrial contraction becomes very important in rapidly propelling blood to fill the ventricle during this brief period of the cardiac cycle.
+During tachycardia, diastasis is shortened, and atrial contraction becomes more important in rapidly propelling blood to fill the ventricle during this brief period of the cardiac cycle..

 Echocardiographic Evaluation of the Function of Atrial Kick

 The flow across the mitral valve can be measured using echocardiography.
 During ventricular diastole the flow across the mitral valve is visualized as an "E" and "A" wave utilizing pulse wave doppler (PWD).
 The E wave is the flow across the MV during early portion of diastole and the A wave occurs during the atrial contraction (late diastole).
 E/A ratio is one method utilized to help evaluate diastolic dysfunction of the LV.
 Similar measurements can be utilized with tissue doppler when looking at either the lateral or septal mitral valve annulus.